magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-3.md

 ### Substantial security enhancements

-This release includes over 35 security fixes and platform security improvements.
-All security fixes have been backported to Magento 2.4.1-p1 and Magento 2.3.6-p1.
+This release includes 35 security fixes and platform security improvements.
+All security fixes have been backported to Magento 2.4.2-p1 and Magento 2.3.7-p1.

-#### Over 35 security enhancements that help close remote code execution (RCE) and cross-site scripting (XSS) vulnerabilities
+#### Thirty-three security enhancements that help close remote code execution (RCE) and cross-site scripting (XSS) vulnerabilities

 No confirmed attacks related to these issues have occurred to date.
 However, certain vulnerabilities can potentially be exploited to access customer information or take over administrator sessions.
 Most of these issues require that an attacker first obtains access to the Admin.
 As a result, we remind you to take all necessary steps to protect your Admin, including but not limited to these efforts: IP allowlisting, [two-factor authentication]({{page.baseurl}}/security/two-factor-authentication.html), use of a VPN, the use of a unique location rather than `/admin`, and good password hygiene.
-See [Adobe Security Bulletin](https://helpx.adobe.com/security/products/magento/apsb21-08.html) for a discussion of these fixed issues.
+See Adobe Security Bulletin for a discussion of these fixed issues.

 #### Additional security enhancements

-Security improvements for this release include:
+Security improvements for this release improve compliance with the latest security best practices, including:

+*  **Rate limiting is now built in** to Magento APIs to prevent distributed denial-of-service (DDoS) attacks.
+Web APIs now impose restrictions on the size or number of resources that can be requested by a client/user. <!--- MC-35358-->

+*  **ReCAPTCHA  coverage has been extended** to include:

+   *  Web API that have corresponding HTML pages are covered through Re-Captcha.
+(This excludes web APIs that are accessed by integration.)
+ReCAPTCHA coverage protects endpoints from spam attacks.
+When web APIs are accessed by a third-party integration service that uses OAuth, ReCAPTCHA is disabled.<!--- MC-34472-->

+   *  the Place Order storefront page and payment-related web APIs.
+ReCAPTCHA protection for these pages is disabled by default and can be enabled from the Admin.
+This coverage adds an anti-brute force mechanism to protect stores from carding attacks.

 {:.bs-callout-info}
 Starting with the release of Magento Commerce 2.3.2, Magento will assign and publish indexed Common Vulnerabilities and Exposures (CVE) numbers with each security bug reported to us by external parties.
 This allows users of Magento Commerce to more easily identify unaddressed vulnerabilities in their deployment.
 You can learn more about CVE identifiers at [CVE](https://cve.mitre.org/).

 ### Infrastructure improvements

-This release contains enhancements to core quality, which improve the quality of the Framework and these functional areas: Customer Account, Catalog, CMS, OMS, Import/Export, Promotions and Targeting, and Cart and Checkout.
+This release contains enhancements to core quality, which improve the quality of the Framework and these functional areas: Customer Account, Catalog, CMS, OMS, Import/Export, Promotions and Targeting, Cart and Checkout, B2B, and Staging and Preview.

+**PayPal Pay Later is now supported** in deployments that include PayPal.
+This feature allows shoppers to pay for an order in bi-weekly installments instead of paying the full amount at time of purchase. <!--- MC-40556-->

 ### Platform enhancements

+Magento 2.4.3 is not yet compatible with PHP 8.x, but the following platform upgrades bring us closer to future Magento compatibility with PHP 8.

+*  [**Elasticsearch 7.10.x is now supported**]({{ page.baseurl }}/install-gde/system-requirements.html).
+(Magento 2.4.x remains compatible with Elasticsearch 7.4 and later.) <!--- MC-41128-->

+*  The KnockoutJS library has been upgraded to v3.5.1 (the latest version). <!--- MC-40694-->

+*  The deprecated TinyMCE v3 library has been removed.
+The `Magento_Tinymce3Banner` module and MFTF tests related to TinyMCE v3.x have been removed from Adobe Commerce. <!--- MC-42199 42170 -->

+*  Magento 2.4.3 has been tested and confirmed to be compatible with Redis 6.0.12.
+(Magento 2.4.x remains compatible with Redis 5.x).

+*  Laminas library dependencies have been upgraded to PHP 8.x-compatible versions.
+Some redundant dependencies have been removed from `composer.json`. **Adobe Commerce 2.4.3 uses Laminas 3.4.0**. <!--- MC-39513-->

+*  Core composer dependencies and third-party libraries have been upgraded to the latest versions that are compatible with PHP 8.x. <!--- MC-39514-->

 ### Performance enhancements

-This release includes code enhancements that boost API performance and Admin response time for deployments with large catalogs.
+This release includes enhancements that decrease indexation time for Product Price and Catalog Rule indexers.
+Merchants can now exclude a website from a customer group or shared catalog, which decreases the number of records for indexing  and improves indexing times.

+### Page Builder

+Page Builder is now available as a bundled extension in Magento Open Source.
+It is now the default content editing tool for Adobe Commerce and Magento Open Source.
+Page Builder replaces the TinyMCE editor in the following Admin areas:

+*  CMS Page
+*  CMS Block
+*  Category Description
+*  Product Description

+All the content created in TinyMCE has been migrated into Page Builder as HTML.

 ### Adobe Stock Integration